Ryukyuan architecture: Maintenance

-Ryukyu islands is the windiest part of Japan, which makes it easy for the tiles to fall off, which require constant repairs.
+Ryukyu Islands is the windiest part of Japan, which makes it easy for the tiles to fall off, which require constant repairs.
 For the most part, the residents of the area prefer abandoning the homes for new grounds where they start building new homes.

-Reconstruction is also a common element of maintenance in Okinawan architecture, especially for famous buildings with cultural value.
-The Shuri Castle is a famous Okinawan architecture building that has been reconstructed numerous times after being ruined during war and conflict.
+Reconstruction is also a common element of maintenance in Ryukyuan architecture, especially for famous buildings with cultural value.
+The Shuri Castle is a famous Ryukyuan architecture building that has been reconstructed numerous times after being ruined during war and conflict.
 The building experienced significant ruin during the Battle of Okinawa, which lasted from March to June in 1945, because it was used by the Japanese army as a bunker.
 Over the period of the conflict, only little remains of the castle were left by the end of the conflict.
 Only the land surface and castle’s underground foundations remained.
 The Japanese government later designated the remains of the site as a historical site.
 Between 1989 and 1992, however, the Ministry of Construction and the Okinawa Development Agency started reconstructing the castle.